(Last updated 4/29/18)

 I like to make bad puns and persecute my friends and family with them from time to time, interspersing them with lame jokes that I think are funny.

-I've recently taken up square dancing as a hobby.
+In the last two years I have taken up square dancing as a hobby.

 I hold a hymn sing at my house for homeschooling families and other Christian friends every other month.